section-engineering-education/engineering-education/articles/5-real-life-use-cases-of-5g-ultra-reliable-low-latency-communication-urllc/index.md

 Companies are replacing humans with robots in the manufacturing process to achieve higher productivity and reliability.

-In car assembly lines, URLLC helps achieve high reliability to avoid damages to car parts during assembly and achieve minimum latency to keep up with the moving tray along the assembly line.
+In-car assembly lines, URLLC helps achieve high reliability to avoid damages to car parts during assembly and achieve minimum latency to keep up with the moving tray along the assembly line.

 Industry technical standards, such as PROFINET, demand low latency.
 They also require strict latency bonds with required guarantee levels to ensure safety in the system.
 [PROFINET](https://en.wikipedia.org/wiki/PROFINET) is a communication protocol that allows data exchange between devices and controllers over industrial Ethernet.
 5G URLLC can meet the PROFINET&#39;s demands with greater flexibility, safety, and efficiency in production lines.